What is growth hacking?

-Marketing is about getting the word out, promoting a brand through different ways (content, advertisements, events, etc.)
+Marketing is about getting the word out, promoting a brand in different ways (content, advertisements, events, etc.)

 GH is about looking for free or low-cost solutions to grow the business which is very important in a startup meanwhile traditional marketers use paid services to promote the product.
-GH think outside the box.“A growth hacker is a person whose true north is growth.”
-Click To Tweet
+GH think outside the box.

 Growth Hacking Examples